-How Long: 15 minutes or more to see Newspaper Rock and take photos, not including drive time.
-If you're taking a side trip from your travels on Highway 191, plan about one hour.
+How Long: 15 minutes, not including drive time.
+If you're taking a side trip from Highway 191, plan about one hour.

 Amenities: Primitive toilets.
 Bring your own hand sanitizer.
 There are no restaurants, gas stations or lodging between Highway 191 and Newspaper Rock.
-Bring a picnic or snacks.
+Pack water and snacks.